Mysophilia (Dirtiness & Soiled Items)

 The phenomenon before the name

 The interest itself was documented well before the modern term existed.
 Richard von Krafft-Ebing's Psychopathia Sexualis (1886) catalogued "stuff fetishists" fixated on used handkerchiefs, garments and other soiled objects connected with a desired person, and his case histories treat the scent and used quality of such items as part of the attraction.
-Krafft-Ebing established the broader Greek/Latin labelling tradition for sexual variation, but he did not coin the word mysophilia itself.
+Krafft-Ebing established the broader Greek and Latin labelling tradition for sexual variation, but he did not coin the word mysophilia itself.

 Coinage of the term